Im-Rises/Chip8topia/README.md

 - [-] Add imgui.ini to the .data emscripten build
 - [x] Add the rom name on the window title and the Chip8 emulated version
 - [x] Add a way to choose the version of the chip8 to emulate

+- [ ] Correct all the PPU, it should display 8xn sprites, n is a nibble so from 0 to 15 it can be 16 pixels high then
 - [ ] Correct display in HIRES mode which is doing weird things
 - [ ] Check the test roms, currently quirks test is perfect for the SCHIPC Modern and not for the SCHIP1.1, need to add display wait :)